strongloop/strongloop.com2/_posts/2017-06-08-join-strongLoop-developer-week-new-york.md

   - Events
 ---

-The StrongLoop team are heading to [Developer Week New York](http://www.developerweek.com/NYC/).
+The StrongLoop team is heading to [Developer Week New York](http://www.developerweek.com/NYC/).
 The event, described as New York City’s largest developer conference and expo, runs from June 19-21.

 {% include image.html file='developer week ny.png' alt='Developer Week NY' %}
 <!--more-->